4insyde/spring-boot-starter-flink-statefun/README.md

     @Handler
     public CompletableFuture<Void> increment(Context context, IncrementEvent event) {
-//        do some action with event ...
+//        do some action with the event ...
 //        extract value from the context or default
         Integer count = context.storage().get(COUNT).orElse(0);
 //        change value